OHI-Science/ohiprep_v2024/globalprep/le/v2024/README.md

     -   With the previously made dataframes in the correct file structure, this script’s job will be to read them in and adjust “usd” columns for inflation.
 This will be done using the “priceR” package.

-    -   First the user will follow the steps at the top to read in the data for each sector and rbind them on top of each other because each df should have the same number/order of columns
+    -   First the user will follow the steps at the top to read in the data for each sector and rbind them
+        -   This is possible because each df should have the same columns in the same order

         -   Then they will use a small chunk of code to identify the **most recent minimum year (highest minimum)** in each of the datasets.
-Due to the nature of calculating the score, we found that it was important that the bound “score calculation” df have the range of years that corresponds to the most recent minimum year and to the most recent shared maximum year **(lowest maximum)**
+Due to the nature of calculating the score, we found that it was important that the bound “score calculation” df have the range of years that corresponds to the most recent shared minimum year and to the most recent shared maximum year **(lowest maximum)**

     -   We made a small function that takes each of the eco_sector_usd_pre.csv dataframes, the year that you want each value to be inflation-adjusted for, the country of the currency that the value is in, and the year of assessment.

         -   This function then draws out relevant values from the df for both usd and usd_yr, adjusts the values for inflation to your desired year, and

             -   1\.
 Adds a column onto the sector df that contains the adjusted values for usd

             -   2\.
 Writes a csv out to the ‘int’ folder with the naming structure eco\_”sector abbreviation”\_usd_adj.csv

                 -   This is so as to be able to track changes in real time as well as look back/forward when working on a different script